xiaoren-QAQ/SSU_Docs/src/en/ssu/origin.md

 >
 > (This refers to the kernel part)
 >
-> (Actually, SakitinSU was created to solve the problem that realme GT Neo couldn't be rooted well at the kernel level)
+> (Actually, ShiroSU was created to solve the problem that realme GT Neo couldn't be rooted well at the kernel level)

 ---